bdu-birhanu/HHD-Ethiopic/labeling_tool/README.md

                    password=annotator
 8. Write the corresponding text for the image displayed on the window appered when you logged in successfully and press "Save" button.
-   The image annotated and its corresponding text file will be directly stored to your folder "C:\project\image" You can also delete images which are assummed to be blurred and not efficient for annotation.
+   The image annotated and its corresponding text file will be directly stored to your folder "C:\project\image" You can also delete deformed images which donot contian any text/character.
 These images will be stored to  "C:\project\deleted"
                                  Please follow the above mentioned steps strictly.

                                                     Good Luck!!